 (a) At the Effective Time, the Company shall continue its existence in the organizational form of the Resulting Entity.
 At the Effective Time, the Resulting Entity shall be formed as a corporation existing under the laws of the State of Delaware.
 Following the Conversion, the Resulting Entity shall, for all purposes of the laws of the State of Delaware and Nevada, be deemed to be the same entity as the Company.
 At the Effective Time, all of the rights, privileges and powers of the Company, and all property, real, personal and mixed, and all debts due to the Company, as well as all other things and causes of action belonging to the Company, shall remain vested in the Resulting Entity and shall be the property of the Resulting Entity and the title to any real property vested by deed or otherwise in the Company shall not revert or be in any way impaired; but all rights of creditors and all liens upon any property of the Company shall be preserved unimpaired, and all debts, liabilities and duties of the Company shall remain attached to the Resulting Entity, and may be enforced against it to the same extent as if said debts, liabilities and duties had originally been incurred or contracted by it in its capacity as a Delaware corporation.
-The rights, privileges, powers and interests in property of the Company, swell as the debts, liabilities and duties of the Company, shall not be deemed, as a consequence of the conversion, to have been transferred to the Resulting Entity for any purpose of the laws of the State of Delaware.
+The rights, privileges, powers and interests in property of the Company, as well as the debts, liabilities and duties of the Company, shall not be deemed, as a consequence of the conversion, to have been transferred to the Resulting Entity for any purpose of the laws of the State of Delaware.
 The Conversion shall not be deemed to affect any obligations or liabilities of the Company incurred prior to the Effective Time or the personal liability of any person incurred prior thereto.
-The Company shall not be required to wind up its affairs or pay its liabilities and distribute its assets, and the Conversion shall not be deemed to constitute a dissolution of the Company and shall constitute a continuation of the existence of Nevada in the form of a Delaware corporation.
+The Company shall not be company and shall constitute a continuation of the existence of Nevada in the form of a Delaware corporation.